Regulations introduced in this document do not affect the principles of the Service.

 - The website does not share or sell users' personal data to unauthorized entities or third parties.

-- Limited access to users' data is available to groups of users stationed under the name of Owner, Deputy, Network Manager, Technician, Support Admin.
+- Limited access to users' data is available to groups of users stationed under the name of Owner, Administrator, Servers Manager, Technician.
 The purposes of accessing the aforementioned data are listed below (hereinafter the category - Purpose of personal data processing).

 - The Administrator may provide users' data to relevant entities authorized by law (e.g. justice authorities, prosecutor's office).